-The Partial Ellipse Sketch entity tool provides the ability to create a partial ellipse or an elliptical arc from a centerpoint, a start point, and an end point.
+The Partial Ellipse Sketch entity to create a partial ellipse or an elliptical arc from a centerpoint, a start point, and an end point.
 You used a similar procedure when you created a Centerpoint Arc.
 The Ellipse PropertyManager controls the properties of a sketched Ellipse or a Partial Ellipse.
 View the Ellipse section for additional information on the Ellipse PropertyManager.